about meredith

 In 2018, Meredith co-founded StoryFest, a storytelling festival on the beautiful New South Wales south coast.
 As Festival Director, she was responsible for putting together a star-studded program featuring Australia's finest fiction, non-fiction, songwriting and film-making creatives.
 In 2022, she passed on the baton to a new StoryFest crew and is writing full time.

 If you want to read Meredith's novels, you can order The Fence and The Making of Christina here.
+You can also find The Dressmakers of Yarrandarah Prison, The Tricky art of Forgiveness here AND preorder The Importance of Being Delia here.
 You can find Meredith’s middle grade novel Horse Warrior here.
-Or, if you want to read a bunch of great kids stories, jokes and general silliness, you can find Funny Bones here.

 And last but not least, if you would like Meredith to facilitate your next literary event, give an author talk or attend your book club, you can get in touch here.